| forums | updates | feedback | sitemap |

 Tiki Room

-The new version of this at Disneyland is the better.
+The Disneyland Autopia that re-opened in 1998 is quite a bit better than WDW's speedway..
 The variety of cars and additions to the track at Disneyland put it over the top.
-At WDW its a very "boring" track.
-Some of the Indy theming is cool at WDW, but overall Disneyland is better.
+At WDW its a very "boring" and short track.
+Some of the Indy theming is cool at WDW, but overall Disneyland is better due to the longer ride experience, more interesting sights along the track and variety of cars.

 Disneyland RR vs. Walt Disney World RR

 This is a tricky comparison.
 The large trains and the longer route at WDW are great, but the additional stops at Disneyland are also a plus.
 I enjoy both of them.
 I like WDWs because you get out to what feels like real wilderness.
-But Disneyland's acts as a much better transporation methode.
+But Disneyland's acts as a much better transportation mode.
+Also the diaramas at Disneyland are a nice plus.

 Swiss Family Treehouse vs. Tarzan's Treehouse

-The WDW Swiss Family Treehouse is much more impressive to look at, but I think more kids can relate to the Tarzan version.
-So its pretty much a draw.
+The WDW Swiss Family Treehouse is much more impressive to look at, but I think more kids can relate to the Tarzan version now a days.
+I enjoy the Swiss Family Treehouse better..

 Monorail